Daihatsu: Europe

 European imports began in 1979.
-The company had little or no presence in countries with protectionist barriers such as France and Spain - where local manufacturers also targeted the same market segment as Daihatsu.
+The company had little or no presence in countries with protectionist barriers, such as France and Spain—where local manufacturers also targeted the same market segment as Daihatsu.
 Daihatsu sold mainly in the United Kingdom, Germany, and the Netherlands.
 In Italy, Daihatsu partnered with local small car experts Innocenti in 1982 as a backdoor to several continental markets.
 The Italian manufacturer used Daihatsu drivetrains in their cars from 1983 until 1993.

 Beginning in 1992, Piaggio manufactured the Hijet microvan and truck locally, as the Piaggio Porter, Innocenti Porter, or Daihatsu Hijet.
 It remains available as of 2020 and is also built in India.
-In the mid-1980s Daihatsu also briefly imported Charades assembled by Alfa Romeo's South African subsidiary to Italy, in another effort to circumvent import restrictions.
+In the mid-1980s, Daihatsu also briefly imported Charade assembled by Alfa Romeo's South African subsidiary to Italy, in another effort to circumvent import restrictions.

-Daihatsu announced on January 13, 2011 that sales of Daihatsu motor cars would cease across Europe on January 31, 2013.
+Daihatsu announced on January 13, 2011, that sales of Daihatsu motor cars would cease across Europe on January 31, 2013.
 This was due to the increasing strength of the Japanese yen, which had increased prices beyond competitive levels.
-Daihatsu had no stock of new Daihatsu cars in the UK at the time, and did not intend to import any more cars in the interim period.
+Daihatsu had no stock of new Daihatsu cars in the UK at the time and did not intend to import any more cars in the interim period.

 Africa

 From 1983 until 1985, Alfa Romeo's South African branch assembled the Charade for local sales and for export to Italy.
-In April 2015, Daihatsu pulled out of South Africa.
+In April 2015, the company pulled out of South Africa.